Volue-Public/energy-mesh-python/docs/source/mesh_functions.rst

 A forecast is a calculation or estimate of future events, especially coming weather or a financial trend.

 Every grey line in the image below represents a forecast of some time series.
-Start and end times are given on the horizontal axis, while the vertical axis show every forecasts write time.
+Start and end times are given on the horizontal axis, while the vertical axis shows every forecasts write time.

 .. image:: images/calc_forecasts.png
    :width: 400